Alcohol & Other Drugs

 Recent research has shown the impact of alcohol within the prefrontal lobe.
 Younger people who binge drink are at increased risk of this key brain structure being smaller in size and impaired in function.

 This part of the brain is responsible for storing memory.
 Naturally, this structure shrinks as people get older.
 However, younger people are more sensitive to alcohol and binge drinking, which has been found to cause a shrinking of the hippocampus and subsequent memory impairments.
-In the short term, younger people are also more likely to black out as a result of drinking alcohol.
+In the short term, younger people are also more likely to black out (lose memory) as a result of drinking alcohol.
 This increases the risk of young people choosing to do things they may later regret, or they may not be able to respond appropriately if something unexpected happens.

 General Info about Drugs